 Overmedication of Nursing Home Residents

 Many medications are being used in the nursing home setting inappropriately.
-Some of the reason for this is that physicians have been prescribing such medications for many years and fail to keep up with research regarding the dangers of such medications in the elderly.
+Some of the reasons for this is that physicians have been prescribing such medications for many years and fail to keep up with research regarding the dangers of such medications in the elderly.
 Additionally, many nursing home physicians are not specialized in geriatric care and prescribe the same types of medication they would for a younger population.

 Some medications are not appropriate for use in the elderly due to declining kidney and liver function, decreasing the ability for such medications to be metabolized and eliminated from the body, even in a healthy elder.
 Due to a decline in such function, most elders only need 50% of the recommended adult dose of medication to achieve the same effect as a younger person.
 When the dose for a younger person is utilized, the risk for drug toxicity is greater.

 Nursing home staff should be aware of medications that should not be used in the elderly population or used at a reduced dose.
 Federal guidelines now mandate the types of medications that should not be used in the elderly and hold the nursing home responsible when such medications are inappropriately used.
 The following are some examples of common inappropriately used medications and some reasons why such medications should not be used.

 - Benadryl, Atarax, Vistaril (antihistamines) – Many of the drugs in this category are sold over the counter and are used as sleep aids and treatment for colds and allergies.
 They can cause confusion, constipation, and increase the risk of falls in the elderly.

 - Digoxin (antiarrhythmic) – if used, it should only be the lowest dose possible.
 It may cause increased heart failure, nausea, and confusion.